MkBth2025/GeoSoilMLOps/README.md

 data:
   input_csv: data/raw/samples.csv
 ```
 Project-local paths are stored relatively when possible, making configurations more portable across computers and GitHub clones.

-## 9. `install.txt` stays synchronized
+### Data availability

+The original research dataset is not distributed with this repository due to data-sharing and privacy restrictions.
+Users can provide their own dataset and configure its location, targets, and predictors through the active YAML profile.
+A synthetic or sanitized example dataset may be included solely to demonstrate the expected input structure and should not be interpreted as the original research dataset.
+## Command reference (`install.txt`)

-After paths are confirmed in the GUI, `install.txt` is regenerated.
-It keeps explicit command-line arguments for the individual programs while matching the currently active directories and `params.yaml`.
+After paths are confirmed in the GUI, `install.txt` is regenerated to provide explicit command-line examples for the individual programs using the currently active directories and `params.yaml`.

 Examples include: